We receive a number of complaints each year regarding misfiring audible intruder, fire and car alarms.

 - recover our costs from the person on whom the abatement notice was served

 - make sure your alarm is serviced regularly, it should cut out within 20 minutes of sounding

 - appoint two keyholders for the property, preferably people who can attend within 20 minutes

 - tell your neighbours who your keyholders are

 - inform us of your keyholder details, as detailed below

 Car alarms should be properly maintained.
-If a council officer witnesses a car alarm sounding that is likely to be a nuisance to residents in the area, a notice can be served on the owner.
+If we witness a car alarm sounding that is likely to be a nuisance to residents in the area, we can serve notice on the owner.